 **Maine has an Online Mandated Reporter Resource Page where you will find a list of trainers that will provide group face-to-face mandated reporting training, or a self directed online training.
 Self directed training requires passing a quiz with 80% accuracy. // The iLookOut Learning Program offers 3 (free) online courses: Core mandated reporter training (3 CU), Advanced Training 1 (3 CU), and Advanced Training 2 (7 CUs).

 ** Not a Registry member yet?
-Read our posting “Still Need to Join MRTQ Professional Development Network Registry?” for link to the Registry application and a visual tour through the application.
+Read FCCAM post: “Still Need to Join MRTQ Professional Development Network Registry?” for link to the Registry application and a visual tour through the application.

-9. In order to count towards the required number of training hours per year, training must reflect current research and best practices relating to skills necessary for the childcare workforce to meet developmental milestones of Children and be appropriate for population of Children served by the Provider, including but not limited to different age groups, English learners, and Children with disabilities.
+6. (NEW) In order to count towards the required number of training hours per year, training must reflect current research and best practices relating to skills necessary for the childcare workforce to meet developmental milestones of Children and be appropriate for the population of Children served by the Provider.
+Training topics may include but are not limited to, healthy, safe environments; Child development; observation and assessment; developmentally appropriate practice; guidance; relationships with families; individual and cultural diversity; children with special needs, business, and professional development; or childcare practices.

 Back to: Table of Contents